All of this counteroffensive by the White House pointing out the Democrats believed in weapons of mass destruction and all the rest of it.

 He said that the panel's the finance panel's capitulation to Snow's higher taxes, quote, will not stop Congress from extending these provisions, unquote.

-So how's he gonna do it?
+So how's he going to do it?

-Well he said, quote, when the House and Senate meet to work out the difference between the two bills in the tax bills, I will insist that negotiators include an extension of the original capital gains and dividend tax relief.
+Well, he said, quote, when the House and Senate meet to work out the difference between the two bills in the tax bills, I will insist that negotiators include an extension of the original capital gains and dividend tax relief.

 I will not bring a conference report to the Senate floor that does not include this extension.